Student Health App

 (from student user feedback)

-The content has been created by a team of:
+The app has been developed by a team of health professionals together with:

 - Students from a variety of backgrounds

-- has been assessed and approved by NHS Digital and is listed on the NHS Apps Library
+- assessed by NHS Digital and listed on the NHS Apps Library

-- has been reviewed by the Organisation for the Review of Care and Health Applications
+- reviewed by the Organisation for the Review of Care and Health Applications